 A firm date has not been set, but due to the success

 weekend in November.

 A date will be announced

 reminded to apply for grants.

-The application form is available on the website.
+The application form (pdf) is

 Not a member?
 JOIN & SAVE!

 Museum Network Seminar in Baltimore MD